-The Giants gave the mighty Phillies everything they could handle, and just a tinge more.
-They would take the NLCS in 6 games, eeking by with a composite box score of 20–19.
-Every game except one was decided by three runs or less (The Phillies took game 2, 6–1), with some games having as many as 5 lead changes.
+The Giants gave the mighty Phillies everything they could handle, and just a smidge more.
+They would take the NLCS in six games, eking by with a composite box score of 20–19.
+Every game except one was decided by three runs or less (the Phillies took game two 6–1), with some games having as many as five lead changes.
 David had taken Goliath.
-Onward to the World Series, their first appearance in 8 years.
-The World Series was almost a non event.
-The tidal wave had already crested, and it had its sights set on Arlington, Texas.
-The Rangers were a formidable team, but simply could not fend off the surging Giants, and were defeated handily, being shut out twice duing the 5 games it took, and outscored 29–12 in the process.
-Tim Lincecum The Giants hoisted the World Series trophy, and completed their magical run, and brought San Francisco its first ever World Series title.
-Edgar Renteria was named the MVP, but just like the season that brought them there, the core brought it together.
+Onward to the World Series, their first appearance in eight years.
+The World Series was almost a nonevent: the tidal wave had already crested, with its sights set on Arlington, Texas.
+The Rangers were a formidable team, but simply could not fend off the surging Giants.
+They were defeated handily—shut out twice during the five-game series, and outscored 29–12 in the process.
+Tim Lincecum of the Giants hoisted the World Series trophy, completing their magical run and bringing San Francisco its first ever World Series title.
+Edgar Renteria was named the MVP—but just as in the season that brought them there, it was the core that made it happen.

 It’s a nice story, right?
 Well, it’s only beginning…

 Informed by a disappointing 2011—star catcher Buster Posey missed almost the entire season with a broken leg suffered in a home-plate collision—many in the industry didn’t exactly peg the Giants as favorites to make another run at a title, or even to make the playoffs.
 The core of the team had not changed drastically since 2010.
 But they didn’t have the horsepower to win it the first time, so why would anyone pick them again, especially after they finished eight games behind the Diamondbacks the season before?
 Ya know, hindsight and all of that…